Brant-Skywalker/CS143/README.md

 ### :warning: WARNING :warning:

-If you are required to write your own code, e.g. you are a Stanford student currently taking this course, please do not read any of the code in this repository.
+If you are required to write your own implementation without any unauthorized assistance, e.g. you are a Stanford student currently taking this course, please do not read any of the code in this repository.
 This is academic integrity infringement, which is unacceptable under any circumstances.

 ### Current Progress